Skip to main content

 The ADA restricts employers from making disability-related inquiries or requiring medical examinations unless certain conditions are met.
 GINA provides robust protections against the acquisition and use of genetic information, which includes an employee’s family medical history.

 The EEOC’s perspective originates from a civil rights-based framework.
 Its analysis focuses on the power dynamic between an employer and an employee.
 A substantial financial incentive, from this viewpoint, could be perceived as coercive.
-It could compel an employee to disclose sensitive that they would otherwise keep private, rendering the choice to participate effectively involuntary.
+It could compel an employee to disclose sensitive health information that they would otherwise keep private, rendering the choice to participate effectively involuntary.

 This system is designed to protect the individual’s autonomy and right to medical privacy from undue employer influence, functioning as a guardian of personal boundaries in the workplace.